vzxxl/blog/_posts/2017-04-06-how-i-rest-from-work.markdown

 <p class="code-field">git remote -v</p>
 <p class="code-field">git push origin master</p>

 We are almost there.
-We have our code and file on GitHub in master branch.
+We have our code and files on GitHub in master branch.
 But actually we need it to be in gh-pages branch.
 So few other commands needed:

 <p class="code-field">git branch gh-pages</p>
 <p class="code-field">git push origin gh-pages</p>